Borboletazul/Front-end/README.md

 to the link href="google.com" and it could send the user to the adress One of the most important thing in the structure of the site are the boxes
 <div> </div>

+to set some specifc elements of the text to an especifc style (color/background/ size) in CSS you shoudl mark before in html, in order to do that we have the "id" and "class" with id you set for one element(text or image) a specific reference, that in the CSS file linked you refeer that one, with the class you mark a group of elements
+<p id="paragrafo1"> texto aqui </p>
+<h1 class="Titulo1> Texto aqui </h1>

+to set a generict inline mark, we have the tag "span"
+<span> any text </span>
 -->

 # CSS - cascading style sheets